DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 - AmazonElasticFileSystemFullAccess policy to all IAM users.
 Configure the AWS CLI on the on-premises devices to use the IAM user's access key and secret key.

-- 🔑B. Generate certificates for each on-premises device in AWS Private Certificate Authority.
-Create a trust anchor in IAM Roles Anywhere that references an AWS Private C🔑A. Create an IAM role that trust IAM Roles Anywhere.
+- ##### 🔑B. Generate certificates for each on-premises device in AWS Private Certificate Authority.
+Create a trust anchor in IAM Roles Anywhere that references an AWS Private CA. Create an IAM role that trust IAM Roles Anywhere.
 Attach the AmazonElasticFileSystemClientReadWriteAccess to the role.
 Create an IAM Roles Anywhere profile for the IAM role.
 Configure the AWS CLI on the on-premises devices to use the aws_signing_helper command to obtain credentials.

 - 🔑C. Create an IAM user that has an access key and a secret key for all devices.
 Attach the

 - AmazonElasticFileSystemClientReadWriteAccess policy to the IAM user.
 Configure the AWS CLI on the on-premises devices to use the IAM user's access key and secret key.

-- 🔑D. Use the amazon-efs-utils package to mount the EFS file system.
+- ##### 🔑D. Use the amazon-efs-utils package to mount the EFS file system.

 - 🔑E. Use the native Linux NFS client to mount the EFS file system.